-This is more of a problem with large documents with many images, of course, and it was a much more serious problem a few years ago-today's computers, assuming they have sufficient memory, can handle this situation reasonably well.
-Still, Word allows you hide inline pictures and to display picture placeholders to speed up working with a document.
+This is more of a problem with large documents with many images, of course, and it was a much more serious problem a few years ago - today's computers, assuming they have sufficient memory, can handle this situation reasonably well.
+Still, Word allows you to hide inline pictures and to display picture placeholders to speed up working with a document.

 For example, you can display the pictures while you're inserting and formatting them, and you can hide pictures while you work on the text in your document.
 A picture placeholder appears as an empty box outlined by thin lines.
 You can select and work with hidden pictures as though they are displayed.